Is low code the future or overhyped?

 Limited customisation

-Low code is a great way to build simple apps quickly but what happens when you decide to add a new feature?
+Low code is a great way to build apps quickly but is more restrictive than programming.

-It’s almost guaranteed that further down the line you will want to add a new feature that may not be available or needs to be coded by software developers.
+It’s almost guaranteed that further down the line you will want to add a new feature that will not be available with pre built templates or needs to be coded by software developers.

 Integration